walt-id/waltid-oceandao-docs/README.md

 ## Setting up Walt.ID SSI-Kit

 ### 1. Initiating directory with the Walt.ID SSI-Kit
-In the after-next step, we will use docker to create an container mount, which will owned by root:root.
+In the after-next step, we will use docker to create a container mount, which will be owned by root:root.
 To not have random root-owned directories laying around, we recommend first creating a new directory.

     mkdir issuer-service && cd issuer-service